-For the purposes of this Standard, the following definitions apply.
+For the purposes of this document, the following terms and definitions apply.

-4.1 application program
+application program

-A program that processes the contents of a file, and may also process selected attribute data relating to the file or to the volume(s) on which the file is recorded.
+a program that processes the contents of a file, and may also process selected attribute data relating to the file or to the volume(s) on which the file is recorded byte a string of eight binary digits operated upon as a unit a field containing the data of a sector data preparer a person or other entity which controls the preparation of the data to be recorded on a volume group

-An application program is a specific class of user, as defined in this Standard.
+NOTE An application program is a specific class of user, as defined in this Standard.